MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/platform-automation.md

 ## Design recommendations

-The following are general design recommendations for Azure Arc-enabled Kubernetes clusters:
+The following are design recommendations for Azure Arc-enabled Kubernetes clusters:

 ### Environment preparation